 as well as the availability of an advisor.
 Please note that a student’s first-year advisor may not be his/her thesis advisor in the second year

 III.
 Credit Requirement.
 The Master’s degree requires a minimum of 36 credit hours, 15 of which must be selected from the core courses, 6

 of which are credit hours for the Master’s thesis (Independent Study), and 2 of which are seminar attendance and participation (Seminars in

 A. The core courses consist of three mandatory courses and five other courses, described as follows.

 Three mandatory core courses:

 3. Macroeconomics (3 credit hours).

 Student must take all the above three courses in the first semester of year one.

-The other five core courses: Students must take at least three of the following five courses.
+The other five core courses: Students must take at least two of the following five courses.